Kaelx/LARA_CRUD/README.md

 Laravel is accessible, powerful, and provides tools required for large, robust applications.

 ## TO RUN THIS:
+- change the filename of '.env.example' to '.env'
 - php artisan migrate
 - php artisan serve